-It was inevitable that Freemasonry should follow the colonists to America and play a most important role in the establishment of the thirteen colonies.
-Freemasonry was formally recognized for the first time in America with the appointment by the Grand Lodge of England of a Provincial Grand Master in New York, New Jersey and Pennsylvania in 1730.
-American Masons worked under foreign jurisdiction until 1731, when the first American Grand Lodge was established in the Commonwealth of Pennsylvania.
+It was inevitable that Freemasonry should follow the colonists to America and play a most important role in establishing the thirteen colonies.
+Freemasonry was formally recognized for the first time in America with the appointment by the Grand Lodge of England of a Provincial Grand Master in New York, New Jersey, and Pennsylvania in 1730.
+American Masons worked under foreign jurisdiction until 1731 when the first American Grand Lodge was established in the Commonwealth of Pennsylvania.
 Some of the earliest Grand Lodges in America received their charters from the Premier Grand Lodge of England with warrants authorizing them to issue Charters for other states.

 One of the most romantic portions of all Masonic history lies in the story of the part played by Freemasons in the formation of our country.
-Without exaggeration, Freemasonry and Masonic thinking contributed most significantly to founding of this great republic.
+Without exaggeration, Freemasonry and Masonic thinking contributed most significantly to the founding of this great republic.
 Many of the signers of the Declaration of Independence, as well as the drafters of the Constitution, were members of the Fraternity.
 George Washington was a staunch Freemason.
-He was the first of fourteen Masonic Presidents, and the only one to serve as Worshipful Master of a Lodge and President at one and the same time.
-The other Masonic Presidents were Monroe, Jackson, Polk, Buchanan, Johnson, Garfield, McKinley, Theodore Roosevelt, Taft, Harding, Franklin Roosevelt, Truman and Ford, of whom Truman and Jackson served also as Grand Masters.
+He was the first of fourteen Masonic Presidents and the only one to simultaneously serve as Worshipful Master of a Lodge and President.
+The other Masonic Presidents were Monroe, Jackson, Polk, Buchanan, Johnson, Garfield, McKinley, Theodore Roosevelt, Taft, Harding, Franklin Roosevelt, Truman, and Ford, of whom Truman and Jackson also served as Grand Masters.

-The Grand Lodge of Vermont originated in an interesting and rather unique manner.
-Representatives from the earliest Lodges to be chartered in Vermont convened at Manchester in October 1794 with a specific goal of writing a “Constitution for a Grand Lodge.”
-Such a document was completed and, on October 14th of that year, it was approved and formally adopted by delegates from the five Lodges first organized in the state, namely Vermont, North Star, Dorchester, Temple and Union Lodges.
-Brother Noah Smith of Temple Lodge was elected first Grand Master of the “Most Ancient and Honorable Society of Free and Accepted Masons for Vermont.”
+The Grand Lodge of Vermont originated in an interesting and somewhat unique manner.
+Representatives from the earliest Lodges to be chartered in Vermont convened at Manchester in October 1794 with a specific goal of writing a "Constitution for a Grand Lodge."
+Such a document was completed, and on October 14th of that year, it was approved and formally adopted by delegates from the five Lodges first organized in the state, namely Vermont, North Star, Dorchester, Temple, and Union Lodges.
+Brother Noah Smith of Temple Lodge was elected first Grand Master of the "Most Ancient and Honorable Society of Free and Accepted Masons for Vermont."